Apply Now, but first...

 You should also know

 - use a desktop or laptop computer to fill in your online application.
 It's much easier to see and do all the actions on a larger screen.
-Very difficult to complete the application on a mobile phone.
+It's very difficult to complete the application on a mobile phone.

 - check your web browser.
 If you're a Google Chrome user, you might have difficulties in ApplyAlberta.
 Switch to another browser.